Mali Junta Launches consultation Amid Pressure Over Handover - UrduPoint

 Mali Junta Launches 'consultation' Amid Pressure Over Handover

-Bamako (APP - UrduPoint / Pakistan Point News - 10th Sep, 2020 ) :Mali's military junta on Thursday launches a three-day "national consultation" with political parties, unions and NGOs, facing questions at home and pressure from abroad over its plans for returning the country to civilian rule.
+Bamako, (APP - UrduPoint / Pakistan Point News - 10th Sep, 2020 ) :Mali's military junta on Thursday launched a three-day "national consultation" with political parties, unions and NGOs, facing questions at home and pressure from abroad over its plans for returning the country to civilian rule.

-Around 500 people are due to attend the forum, unfolding at a conference center in Bamako, the capital of the impoverished West African state.
+Around 500 people are attending the forum, unfolding at a conference centre in Bamako, the capital of the impoverished West African state.

 The talks mark the second round of discussions between the young officers who overthrew President Ibrahim Boubacar Keita on August 18 and civilian representatives, many of whom had campaigned fiercely for him to resign.